KoslickiLab/WGSUniFrac/README.md

 ## 1. WGSUniFrac Reproducibles <a name="reproducible"></a>

 The section headings will follow the headings in the Results section of the manuscript.
-In the following steps it is assumed that the current directory is WGSUniFrac.
+In the following steps it is assumed that the current directory is *WGSUniFrac*.
+It is also assumed that Qiime is installed in a conda environment named *qiime2*.
+The installations of the following packages were not included in install_dependencies.sh as they differ depending on the operating system of the user.

 ### Additional pre-requisites (install as needed)